soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 As we've seen with the previous EDSLs, this library uses the *combinator pattern* as well.
-We need to consider the basic primitives for building a parser, and the methods of composing small parsers into bigger parsers.
+We need to consider the basic primitives for building a parser and the methods of composing small parsers into bigger parsers.

-Let's see an example for a small parser:
+Let's see an example of a small parser:

 ```hs
 inp :: Parser FilePath